-In this article we aren't looking at specific CCTV equipment or where it's fitted, more the general impact it can have on a workforce.
+In this article, we aren't looking at specific CCTV equipment or where it's fitted, but more at the general impact, it can have on a workforce.

 The immediate assumption when people see cameras being installed at work is the Chiefs don't trust the Indians and that can lead to resentment.
 People think they are being spied on.

 You might be installing CCTV to protect against external theft.
-Computers, tools and other equipment all have a value to the would be thief.
+Computers, tools and other equipment all have value to the would-be thief.
 In some industries such as the motor trade employees often use their own tools and keep them at work so fitting cameras is in their interest.

 There will be times when you are installing CCTV to keep an eye on potential theft or undesirable activity from within the company.
 If you have a transient workforce with temporary staff then it is probably not so much of an issue and might even be expected.
 If something does go missing CCTV protects the innocent.